ZiyoumaSchool/todoappgo/README.md

 5.  **Start app in development mode**

     Run `yarn start` to see your component's stories at `http://localhost:3000`

+    If you have succeed well done !!!
+You can start focusing on the app

 ## 🔎 What's inside?